Configuration

 Inertia

-The Inertia tab enables you to evaluate aircraft maneuverability by defining values based on the aircraft's shape, dimensions, and mass.
+The Inertia tab enables you to evaluate aircraft maneuverability and control authority by defining an inertia matrix based on the aircraft's shape, dimensions, and mass.
+During flight, this intertia matrix will be compared to values defined in dynamics/moments performance models to calculate if control authority is significant for desired maneuvers.
+Aviator will not alter trajectory based on inertia and dynamics limits, but is used to compute flight profile Control Force Required.
 The combination of vehicle weight and its dimensions provide the standard formulaic values for inertia, assuming a constant density for the vehicle shape.

 Table - Inertia PropertiesClosed